 Compliance

-Companies must secure all confidential data to meet compliance standards.
+Companies must secure all confidential data to meet compliance standards, safeguarding data privacy in the process.
 Cloud compliance falls under many regulations, including PCI-DSS, HIPAA, and GDPR.
 Security teams require tools that meet compliance standards and provide evidence proving that companies are meeting regulatory goals.

 Access and privileges management